 I’ve highlighted a POINT attribute; it is shown as a diamond.
 It is for the ELEV attribute, and the Balloon Tip Message shows an elevation of 312.0 FEET at 26.00 miles in from the start of the linear asset.

-I’ll not show a screenshot of the Organizations application and Asset Options dialog again, but the Label and Balloon Tip Message can also be configured, in the record called Asset Specifications.
+I’ll not show a screenshot of the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application and Asset Options dialog again, but the Label and Balloon Tip Message can also be configured, in the record called Asset Specifications.

 Assets Application – View Asset Specification History

 You may be familiar with the View Asset Specification History dialog because it is available for non-linear assets and shows the changes to attribute values over time.

 When the Linear add-on is installed, this dialog shows the Linear Segment Details section which we have seen before.
 I changed the attribute for ELEV – Elevation, from 312.0 to 312.2 and As of the current date and time it shows 312.2 FEET.

 If I change the As of date and time to an earlier time you can see that as of 11/02/22 12:00 it was 312.0 FEET.

 - When an asset is classified, and the classification has attributes, these attributes are copied to the asset’s specification.
 The data is stored in the ASSETSPEC table.

 - This record is also copied to the ASSETSPECHIST table so that a history of asset specification changes is made.

 - The change in value of a single attribute in the asset specification will create an additional record in the asset specification history.

 - Each record in the Asset Specification History has a Start Date (CREATEDDATE), Changed Date (CHANGEDATE) and a Removed On Date (REMOVEDDATE), the latest record has no Removed On Date.